The minimally extended Varying Speed of Light (meVSL): Observations

-If one adopts the $H_0$-tension as the evidence for the new physics, then there are two promising ways to alter early cosmology so that the tension between CMB-inferred value and the measured value of $H_0$ is reduced.
+If one adopts the $H_0$-tension as the evidence for the new physics, then there are two promising ways to alter early cosmology so that the tension between the CMB-inferred value and the measured value of $H_0$ is reduced.
 These are either changing the early time expansion history or changing the details of recombination.
 The second effect is changes in the details of nucleosynthesis can be captured by changes in the primordial Helium mass fraction, parametrized by $\YPBBN$.
-However, this is not the case for meVSL.
-Instead the expansion history can be modified in the early Universe in meVSL and this can be used to solve the $H_0$-tension.
+However, this is not the case for the meVSL model.
+Instead, the expansion history can be modified in the early Universe in the meVSL and this can be used to solve the $H_0$-tension.

 We can interpret $h[z] = h (1+z)^{-b/4}$ in Eq.~\eqref{Hz} as follows.
 Even though the present value of $h[z]$ is $h$, its past value was smaller (larger) than that of $h$ for the positive (negative) value of b.
 This is depicted in Fig.~\ref{fig-9}.
-The dashed, dot-dashed, and solid lines correspond $b = -0.05, 0.05$, and $0.1$, respectively.
+The dashed, dot-dashed, and solid lines correspond to $b = -0.05, 0.05$, and $0.1$, respectively.
 If we choose $h = 0.739$, then $h[z=1091] = 0.6688$ when $b = 0.057$.
-This can explain that the local measurement $0.74$ is identical to the CMB measured value, $0.67$.
+It can explain why the local measurement $0.74$ is identical to the CMB measured value, $0.67$.